Skip to content

 Beeper Desktop MCP

-Beeper Desktop API includes a built-in MCP (Model Context Protocol) server, enabling seamless integration with AI assistants like Claude Desktop, Claude Code, Cursor, and more.
+Beeper Desktop API includes a built-in MCP (Model Context Protocol) server, enabling seamless integration with AI assistants like Claude Desktop, Claude Code, Codex, Cursor, and more.

 What is Model Context Protocol?